Tsu Castle

 Built: Originally 16th century, expanded in 17th century

-Remaining remnants: Stone walls, sand walls and moats
+Remnants: Stone walls and water moats

 Title: 100 more famous Japanese castles